kmehul/kmehul/README.md

 ## About

 Data Analyst with an MS in Information Systems (Northeastern, 2024) and hands-on experience in ETL pipelines, data modeling, and BI reporting.
 Background spans nonprofit data operations and academic projects across 90M+ records.
-Currently building a PostgreSQL and Tableau analysis of CitiBike ridership patterns in Jersey City.
+Most recent project: a PostgreSQL and Tableau analysis of CitiBike ridership patterns across 108 stations in Jersey City and Hoboken.

 ---